JohnGLFour/MarioRoyaleDeluxe/README.md

 # MarioRoyaleDeluxe
-Switch Servers? ✔ Hide and Show actionbar? ✔ This is the deluxe version of the official Mario Royale app build from scratch and no AppGasyer advertisements.
+Switch Servers? ✔ Hide and Show actionbar? ✔ This is the deluxe version of the official Mario Royale app build from scratch and no AppGesyer advertisements.
 Its a simple webview of the Mario Royale Servers that you can switch.

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://github.com/JohnGLFour/MarioRoyaleDeluxe/blob/master/LICENSE)